openvinotoolkit/training_extensions/pytorch_toolkit/human_pose_estimation/README.md

 ### Training Flow
-1. Download the pretrained MobileNet v1 weights `mobilenet_sgd_68.848.pth.tar` from the [Pytorch*-MobileNet repository](https://github.com/marvis/pytorch-mobilenet) (choose the sgd option).
+1. Download the pretrained MobileNet v1 weights `mobilenet_sgd_68.848.pth.tar` from the [pytorch-mobilenet repository](https://github.com/marvis/pytorch-mobilenet) (choose the sgd option).

 2. Convert the train annotations to the internal format by running the following:
     ```bash